dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-get-save-state.md

 {{% codetab %}}

-When you run `dapr init` in standalone mode, Dapr creates a default Redis `statestore.yaml` and runs a Redis state store on your local machine, located:
+When you run `dapr init` in self-hosted mode, Dapr creates a default Redis `statestore.yaml` and runs a Redis state store on your local machine, located:

 - On Windows, under `%UserProfile%\.dapr\components\statestore.yaml`
 - On Linux/MacOS, under `~/.dapr/components/statestore.yaml`